 Flare-ups are common for people with psoriatic arthritis, so it’s important to rest the joints during this period.
 Non-steroidal anti-inflammatory drugs (NSAIDs) medications can often help to alleviate pain.

 As a maintenance treatment, disease-modifying anti-rheumatic drugs (DMARDs) are the first-line choice.
-They stop inflammation and prevent the immune system from damaging joints, which reduces the chances of the disease progressing in the long-term.
+Examples of DMARDs include Azathioprine and Imuran.
+They stop inflammation and stop the immune system from damaging joints, which reduces the chances of the disease progressing in the long-term.
 However, they need to be taken over an extended period as results aren’t immediate.

 People with psoriatic arthritis should manage their psoriasis symptoms, and have regular reviews with their consultant.